 Even though the state has a mandatory insurance law, Michigan has one of the highest percentages of uninsured drivers in the country.
 Furthermore, many Michigan motorists are dangerously underinsured, because Michigan also has one of the lowest auto insurance minimum requirements in the country.
 Complicating matters even further, many of these drivers fear the consequences of a car wreck and flee the scene.
 Even if the other driver had little or no insurance, it is always important to contact a Michigan car accident attorney to hear about your legal options.

-At Buchanan Firm, our uninsured or underinsured motorist accident lawyers offer more than aggressive representation.
+At Buchanan Firm, our Grand Rapids personal injury lawyers offer more than aggressive representation.
 We also give you solid legal advice, so you can make the best possible decisions for you and your family.

 Michigan requires no-fault auto insurance coverage that includes three basic parts for every vehicle: Property Protection Insurance (PPI), Personal Injury Protection (PIP), and Residual Bodily Injury and Property Damage Liability (BI/PD).